cpear/BlazorComponentBus/README.md

         services.AddScoped<ComponentBus>();
     }

 Next you will need to create message types.
-These are simple class files that can contain properties for passing information along with your to and from each component.
+These are simple class files that can contain properties for passing information along to and from each component.
 The classes/objects are the messages that will be sent.
 The messages are the contracts that can be referenced by the components.
-The best practice is to create a contracts or messages folder for containg your messages.
+The best practice is to create a contracts or messages folder for containg messages your component will emit.

 ![Screenshot](readme-img/example-contracts.png)

 An alternative approach would be to put your components and message contracts into separate projects.
+I prefer this approach especially if your components are in their own projects.

 ![Screenshot](readme-img/example-contracts-project.png)